Sven Hirdman: Career

 Sven Hirdman was part of the Swedish chapter of Transparency International between the years 2008 and 2009 chairman, and between the years 2005 and 2011 Marshal of the Diplomatic Corps at the Foreign Ministry.
 Since 1990 he is member of the Royal Swedish Academy of War Sciences.
 He has also had assignments for industry.

 As an active participant in the security policy debate in Sweden Sven Hirdman is often engaged as a lecturer around the country.
 He is against Swedish membership in NATO, and published in October 2015 the book Ryssland och svensk säkerhetspolitik - 50 år i utrikespolitisk tjänst (Russia and Swedish Security Policy - 50 years in foreign policy service).

-Family
+Personal life

-Sven Hirdman and his wife Marianne Ljungqvist have three daughters, Annika, Viveka and Tonika.
+In 1959, Hirdman married Marianne Ljungqvist (born 1938), the daughter of John Ljungqvist and Hanna (née Isberg).
+They have three daughters: Annika, Viveka, and Tonika.

-Sven Hirdman's mother and father were Charlotte Schledt (1906-1966) and Einar Hirdman (1916-1999).
-Hirdman's grandparents on the mother's side were the Swiss Emélie and the German Fritz Schledt, and Swedish Gunnar and Maj Hirdman on the father's side.
-Eili and Yvonne Hirdman are sisters to Sven Hirdman.
-In August 2010 Yvonne Hirdman published a prized book entitled Den röda grevinnan (The Red Countess) about their mother Charlotte.